nisrulz/mavenrepo/README.md

-#Github-Based Maven Repository

 This is a maven repository hosted on github, where all my open source android libraries would be hosted.

-You can use this to pull these android libraries as a dependency via [gradle](https://gradle.org/) build system.
+Use [gradle](https://gradle.org/) to pull them as a dependency into your android project.

 How to use
 ----------
 - Include the below into your app's ***build.gradle*** right at the very bottom.